 Test as quickly as you build.

 That’s the new normal.
 Testing used to be thought of as an afterthought and something relegated to one of the most forgotten parts of the product phase-gate process.
-Now the paradigm has changed in order to help teams get new ideas to market more quickly.
+Now the paradigm has changed to help teams get new ideas to market more quickly.
 How?
 By integrating testing throughout the DevOps process.

 Within many organizations, it has become apparent that with a finite amount of resources and an increasing need to shorten the release lifecycle, testing needs to be integrated with the Continuous Integration/Continuous Development (CI/CD) tools that teams are using.